montoyo/lmc-rs/README.md

 }
 ```

+## Feature list

+The following (non-default) features can be enabled:

+ - `tls` for TLS support
+ - `dangerous_tls` to allow dangerous TLS functions, such as the one that enables you to bypass server certificate verification

 ## Philosophy

  - **Less dependencies:** Avoid using crates, unless it can improve performances.
 Make dependencies optional through features as often as possible.